 ENGL 101 - College Composition and Research (IGETC 1A)GE | 3.5 | |

-ENGL 101 - College Composition and Research (3.5 units) Prerequisite: ENGL 035 or ENLA 100 or appropriate placement This composition course enables students to generate logical, coherent essays and reports necessary for academic and professional success.
-Students become proficient in research techniques, and learn critical reading and thinking skills through expository and persuasive reading selections before applying these skills to creating original essays and a final research paper.
-The lab component of the course is designed to assist students in improving and refining their writing and language skills: Students complete lab activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct citation styles.
-Students meet with composition instructors through individual conferences that address students’ specific writing concerns.
-This course is designed for students who wish to fulfill the general education requirement for Written Communication. | ||
+ENGL 101 - College Composition and Research (3.5 units) Prerequisite:Enrollment requires appropriate placement (based on high school GPA and/or other measures), or eligibility for college composition.
+This composition course enables students to generate logical, coherent essays that incorporate sources necessary for academic and professional success.
+Students become proficient in researching, evaluating, and incorporating sources, and in learning critical reading and thinking skills through expository and persuasive reading selections before applying these skills to creating original documented essays.
+The writing workshop component of the course is designed to assist students with improving and refining their writing and language skills: Students complete writing workshop activities that enhance their ability to compose logical, well-supported arguments that exhibit grammatical fluency and correct citation styles.
+Students meet with composition instructors through individual or small group conferences that address students’ specific writing concerns.
+This course is designed for students who wish to fulfill the General Education requirement for Written Communication. | ||

 POLS 110 / POLS 110H (IGETC 4)GE | 3.0 | |

-POLS 110 - Government of the United States (3.0 units) Advisory: ENGL 035 or ENLA 100 or appropriate assessment; READ 043 or appropriate assessment This course surveys and analyzes the origins, principles, institutions, policies, and politics of U.S. National and California State Governments, including their constitutions.
+POLS 110 - Government of the United States (3.0 units) Advisory:It is advised that students be able to engage in written composition at a college level and read college-level texts.
+This course surveys and analyzes the origins, principles, institutions, policies, and politics of U.S. National and California State Governments, including their constitutions.
 Emphasis is placed on the rights and responsibilities of citizens, and an understanding of the political processes and issues involved in the workings of government.
 This course fulfills the American Institutions requirement for the Associate Degree.
 It also is suitable for students wishing to expand their knowledge of local, state and national governments.
 POLS 110H - Government of the United States Honors (3.0 units) Prerequisite: ENGL 101 This course surveys and analyzes the origins, principles, institutions, policies, and politics of U.S. National and California State Governments, including their constitutions.
 Emphasis is placed on the rights and responsibilities of citizens, and an understanding of the political processes and issues involved in the workings of government.
 This course fulfills the American Institutions requirement for the Associate Degree.
 It also is suitable for students wishing to expand their knowledge of local, state and national governments.
 This course is intended for students eligible for the Honors Program. | ||

 UC ElectiveEL | 3.0 | |